Sequencing and Structuring Learning Activities in Instructional Design

 - Cause to Effect: Objectives are sequenced from cause to effect.

-If there are a lot of objectives, then they should be organized into clusters which are conductive to learning.
-The sequencing performed earlier is the basis for breaking the objectives down into clusters based on the class relationship between them.
+If there are several objectives, then they should be organized into clusters that are conductive to learning.
+Sequencing is the basis for breaking the objectives down into clusters based on the class relationship between them.

 The decay factor also has to be considered once the learner graduates from the program.
 If a task is taught in the instructional program and then is not used for some time after the learners return to their duties, then some decay is likely to take place.
 The remedy for this is to coordinate with the learner's supervisor to ensure the learners perform their newly acquired skills as soon as possible upon returning to the job.